-Writing “EMBARGOED UNTIL ...” at the top of the news release is a way of asking journalists not to publish the contents of your release until that date and time.
-This isn't enough to guarantee that the media will respect your security!
+Writing “EMBARGOED UNTIL ...” at the top of the news release is not enough to guarantee that the media will respect your security!
 It's the media's job to get different viewpoints, and they may well pass on details of your action to the police or to the target before you've even started!

 If you don't want to take a journalist along on a ‘top secret' action, send out a news release (or talk to your friendly journalist) a few days before with a few juicy, but very carefully chosen, hints.
 Let them know when you will release a full news release – usually as soon as the action has started.

 When doing an action, designate a competent person to deal with the media.
 Do this even if you haven't invited any journalists – they might turn up anyway.
 Refer all media to that person.
 The media liaison doesn't have to be present – they could be on the end of a phone.
 They should be prepared to make statements and counter any false claims that may be made by the police or the target.
 The media liaison should also be able to re-email or hand out further information – including the original news releases - as this will be easier for the journalist than them trawling back through their emails to find the release.